Celebrate Winter in Fairbanks

-Next, head out to the Jeff Studdert Racegrounds to catch the competitive sled dog races that are held most weekends during the winter season.
-When you turn in for the night, make sure you let the staff at your hotel know that you’d like a wake-up call if the northern lights come out.
+Next, head out to the Jeff Studdert Race Grounds to catch the competitive sled dog races that are held most weekends during the winter season.
+When you turn in for the night, make sure you let the staff at your hotel know that you’d like a wake-up call if the northern lights come out do you don' miss out on any northern lights viewing opportunities.

-Fuel up with a hardy breakfast of Alaskan sourdough pancakes and locally made blueberry syrup before a day in the outdoors.
-Fairbanks offers many professional tour operators that can help you explore the nearby countryside the real Alaskan way: Atop a snowmobile (or as they say in Alaska, a snowmachine) or mushing a dog sled.
+Fuel up with a hardy breakfast of Alaska sourdough pancakes and locally made blueberry syrup before a day in the outdoors.
+Fairbanks offers many professional tour operators that can help you explore the nearby countryside the real Alaskan way: atop a snowmobile (or as they say in Alaska, "a snowmachine") - one of the quickest ways to get into the backcountry in winter - or mushing a dog sled.
+You can tour a kennel to learn the ins and outs of dog sledding in Alaska and meet the dogs, and then board the sled yourself for a thrilling ride across the snowy terrain.
+After your day of adventures, stop by one of Fairbanks' breweries or distilleries for local craft brews or spirits.

-Visit the University of Alaska Museum and see award-winning exhibits on Alaska’s cultural and natural history, including an extensive gold display and Blue Babe, a 36,000-year-old Pleistocene steppe bison that was mummified in the Interior Alaska permafrost.
-Leave time to catch one of the educational movies shown in the museum’s theater, then browse for authentic Alaska Native art in the gift shop and Fairbanks’s downtown galleries.
+Visit the University of Alaska Museum of the North and see award-winning exhibits on Alaska’s cultural and natural history, including an extensive gold display and Blue Babe, a 36,000-year-old Pleistocene steppe bison that was mummified in the Interior Alaska permafrost.
+Leave time to catch one of the educational movies shown in the museum’s theater, then browse for authentic Alaska Native art in the gift shop and Fairbanks’ downtown galleries.
 Fairbanks is booming with art and live music, even during the winter; consider taking in a local concert or a gallery show before you turn in for one last night in your hotel.
-Tomorrow, you’ll board a plane from Fairbanks’s busy international airport for your flight home.
+Tomorrow, you’ll board a plane from Fairbanks’ busy international airport for your flight home.